graphile/operation-hooks/README.md

 There's a number of messages you might be interested in sending:

 - Validation errors (abort) or warnings (hint, but don't abort):
-  - level: 'error', message: 'Invalid email address - must contain at least one @ symbol', path: ['input', 'email']
+  - [B] level: 'error', message: 'Invalid email address - must contain at least one @ symbol', path: ['input', 'email']
-  - level: 'warning', message: 'Missing subject', path: ['input', 'subject']
+  - [B] level: 'warning', message: 'Missing subject', path: ['input', 'subject']
+  - [E] level: 'error', message: 'The domain for this email is unreachable', path: ['input', 'email']
 - Authorization issues:
-  - level: 'error', message: 'You must be on a paid plan to send emails'
+  - [B] level: 'error', message: 'You must be on a paid plan to send emails'
-  - level: 'error', message: 'You are not permitted to email this address', path: ['input', 'email']
+  - [B] level: 'error', message: 'You are not permitted to email this address', path: ['input', 'email']
+- Business requirements:
-  - level: 'error', message: 'Insufficient credits to send email', remaining_credits: 2, required_credits: 7
+  - [B] level: 'error', message: 'Insufficient credits to send email', remaining_credits: 2, required_credits: 7
-- Helpful notices:
-  - level: 'notice', message: 'Email sent, remaining credits: 177', remaining_credits: 177
+  - [A] level: 'warn', message: 'Your credit is very low', remaining_credits: 9, required_credits: 7
+- Notices:
+  - [E] level: 'error', message: 'Email sending is not available at this time, please try again later'
-  - level: 'notice', message: 'Emails are currently subject to a 3 minute delay due to abuse circumvention; normal service should resume shortly'
+  - [B] level: 'notice', message: 'Emails are currently subject to a 3 minute delay due to abuse circumvention; normal service should resume shortly'
+  - [A] level: 'notice', message: 'Email sent, remaining credits: 177', remaining_credits: 177
+  - [A] level: 'notice', message: 'You have 2 unsent emails in your outbox, please review them'

+You'll notice that every message has a `level` string and `message` string, many also have a `path` string array.
+All messages can optionally define additional arbitrary keys.
+I've also tagged each one `[B]` for "before" (i.e. this message would be generated before the mutation takes place), `[A]` for "after" (i.e. this message would be generated during or after the mutation), and `[E]` for "error" (i.e. this message may be generated if an error occurred during the mutation itself).

+The `level` key is treated specially; if any message generated before the mutation takes place produces a message with `level='error'` then the mutation will be aborted with an error.
+The value in doing this with these messages is that more than one error (along with associated warnings, notices, etc) can be raised at the same time, allowing the user to fix multiple issues at once, resulting in greater user satisfaction.

+Messages are accumulated from all the operation hooks that have been added to the current mutation.
+One hook producing a message with level=error will not prevent further hooks from being called (however you can prevent other hooks from being called by literally throwing an error).

 ### Exposing messages

-Should you wish to use the messages feature (to surface notifications to GraphQL), you may use the CLI flag `--operation-messages` or library config `operationMessages: true`.
+Should you wish to surface notifications via GraphQL (rather than just using the before/after hooks to cause side effects, or possibly raise 'error' messages), you may use the CLI flag `--operation-messages` or library config `operationMessages: true`.
 Doing so will extend the mutation payloads in your GraphQL schema with a `messages` entry, a list of the messages raised, and will also expose relevant messages on any GraphQL errors that are throw.